paul-altyfc/be-news/README.md

 # News API

-The application allows you to create, update, amend and delete news articles.
+This application provides a series of endpoints that are utilised by the deployed Front End and allows users to create, update, amend and delete news articles.

 The main aspects of the solution are:

-- users - only registered users can create articles and comments
+- users - registered users can create articles and comments
-- topics
+- topics - a number of topic areas that have articles in the database
 - articles - are associated with topics that exist in the application
 - comments - can be written about articles